START-Hack/GOOGLE_STARTHACK23/README.md

 ## <p align="center"> Judging Criteria: </p>

 Potential climate impact:
--	Can this solution achieve Incremental improvements for many people/businesses or
+-	Can this solution achieve Incremental improvements for many people/businesses or major improvements for few people/businesses?
--	Major improvements for few people/businesses?

 Creativity & innovation of solution:
 -	How original are these ideas?

 Technical sophistication & feasibility: